-The Remuneration Committee comprises the Chairs of Committees and an independent member with relevant skills and experience to support the work of the Committee.
-The Committee's responsibilities are to make recommendations to the Corporation on the remuneration and benefits of the Accounting Officer, other senior postholders and the Clerk to the Corporation.
+Throughout the year ending 31 July 2023 the college's Remuneration Committee comprised the Chairs of Committees and an independent member with relevant skills and experience to support the work of the Committee.
+The Committee's responsibilities are to make recommendations to the Board on the remuneration and benefits of the Accounting Officer and other key management personnel.

+The Committee's responsibilities include making recommendations to the Corporation on the remuneration and benefits of the Accounting Officer, other senior postholders and the Clerk to the Corporation.
 The College has adopted the AoC's senior staff remuneration code in this respect.

 In 2021/2022, the Committee reviewed its decision to adopt the AoC's Senior Staff Remuneration Code, with the Corporation resolving to continue to adopt the Code and principles to ensure it maintains fair and transparent processes in relation to SPH remuneration, including the requirements of the OfS.
 The Committee reports annually to the Board.
-Details of remuneration for the year ended 31 July 2022 are set out in note 7 to the financial statements.
+Details of remuneration for the year ended 31 July 2023 are set out in note 7 to the financial statements.